The Dogs' Refuge Home is a not-for-profit organisation dedicated to the rescue, care and re-homing of dogs.

 Based at 30 Lemnos Street, Shenton Park, our kennels are capable of housing up to 150 dogs.
-We have a no-kill policy, which ensures that no dog will be euthanised on economic grounds.
+We have a pro-life policy, which ensures that no dog will be euthanised on economic grounds.

 Every year we take in many hundreds of dogs that have been abused, neglected or simply no longer wanted.